jitendradp/ABIS-OS-Beta/README.md

 * /frontend

 ## prisma
 Prisma is used as the data layer of the application.
 It consists of a server and a command line utility.
-The cmd utility can be used to generate a databese and access-code from a graphql-like schema definition.
+The cmd utility can be used to generate a database and access-code from a graphql-like schema definition.
 The backend database can either be postgresql, mysql or mongodb.
 Our docker-compose file uses postgresql.

 You can run a local prisma server by using ```docker-compose up``` with the "/prisma/docker-compose.yml" file.
 Changes to the schema (/prisma/datamodel.prisma) can be deployed to the running instance by using ```prisma deploy```.